etlweather/understanding-networking/chapter-wireless.md

 Wi-Fi is the name of a popular wireless networking technology (as defined in the IEEE 802.11 standards).
 The word Wi-Fi is actually a trademark owned by the Wi-Fi Alliance (an organization which was formed to hold the trademark).
-The term was coined for marketting as a play on words with *hi-fi*, however, it is not short "wireless fidelity".
+The term was coined for marketing as a play on words with *hi-fi*, however, it is not short "wireless fidelity".

 Wi-Fi only represents the technology used.
 While commonly associated with